version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 Reading a textbook is not like reading a novel.
 Read carefully and check yourself to make sure you understand everything.
 Study the Introduction and "Focus Questions" at the beginning of each section.
 Make sure to click on all the required links (the ones in GREEN ALL CAPITALS) and read them also.
 You don't have to click all the optional links or watch all the videos.
 You can pretty much ignore the second half of all the captions where I give licensing and permissions info, but the first part of the caption is usually interesting.

-If you don't completely understand a term or a concept, look it up, check another physical anthropology textbook, or an internet search engine.
-Be careful if you use the internet or a college dictionary to define terms, because the same word may have many meanings, and how it is used in popular conversation may be very different from how we use it in physical anthropology, so try to consult your textbook first.
+If you don't completely understand a term or a concept, look it up, check another biological anthropology textbook, or an internet search engine.
+Be careful if you use the internet or a college dictionary to define terms, because the same word may have many meanings, and how it is used in popular conversation may be very different from how we use it in biological anthropology, so try to consult your textbook first.
 For concepts you don't completely understand very well, transform your confusion into the assignment below.

 Introduction to the Class